 CVE-2020-7534

-A Cross-Site Request Forgery (CSRF) vulnerability exists in the web server, potentially allowing unauthorized actions while a user is authenticated.
+A Cross-Site Request Forgery (CSRF) vulnerability in Schneider Electric Modicon industrial controllers allows unauthorized actions or data leakage when a user is logged into the web interface.

 Executive summary